vmware-tanzu/pinniped/proposals/xxxx_carvel-package/README.md

 #### New Dependencies

-The Carvel toolset is not strickly a dependency for Pinniped itself.
+The Carvel toolset is not strictly a dependency for Pinniped itself.
 This proposal is an optional method for delivering the Pinniped software to a kubernetes cluster.
 Therefore, `kapp`, `kapp-controller`, and the custom resources such as `PackageRepository`, `Package`, `PackageMetadata`, `PackageInstall` as well as `imgpkg`, `vendir` and `ytt` are all optional dependencies for a